Go into all the world and make disciples.

 - Take one day a month to pray, think, and plan for the future.

 - Devote the first 20 minutes of your staff meeting to leadership development.
-This makes it easy.
+Our Team Training resources makes it easy.

 - Make appointments with yourself to do those things nobody will pressure you to do, like watch coaching videos or pursue relationship that can help you grow.